jonwaterschoot/Synthux-Simple-Touch-Plugdata/FX-Instruments/FM_bleepbloop_touch/readme.md

 You might need to install the bootloader first. (last tab on that page)

+### V0.7.1 - in progress

+- update:
+    - panning was set to left as default on booting
+    - audio in can be toggled on/off by using P10 + P11

+- Working on a temposync function by using the audio in as a tap tempo source.
+So you could use a 4/4 beat to set the tempo if no midi or clock is installed.
+- To turn on beatsyncing by audio use P11 + P5, the led will flicker on beat detection. (an improved version needing less calculation was shown to me by user denisC on Discord)

+- to do
+    - bugs
+    - update this manual and the manual image
+    - create new .bin
+    - create video manual
+    - move on :-)

+- unsolved bugs / issues:
+    - recording is set via multitouch, but that means that turning off recording will also program the switch button to the last setup sound. (though programming does need a double tap)

+    - Finding interesting patterns can sometimes take a while, in the  future i should look into using a few presets as well as the random functions.

 ---

 ## Notes on clock and midi